In this article

 Texture: Cream | Base: Oil-based | Active ingredients: None

-For those looking to keep their skin-care routine as clean as possible with actually effective products, Weleda Skin Food, which contains all natural ingredients, comes recommended by everyone from makeup artists to former Strategist writers to author Stephanie Danler.
+For those looking to keep their skin-care routine as “clean” as possible with actually effective products, Weleda Skin Food, which contains all natural ingredients, was recommended to me by everyone from makeup artists to former Strategist writers to author Stephanie Danler.
 “My skin was flawless, luminous even, and not at all greasy,” Danler told us after trying it for the first time.
 Weleda brands the balmlike cream as a natural remedy for excessively dry skin (though it does offer a light version for the summer or those who need less help).
-Although it doesn’t feature ingredients like hyaluronic acid and ceramides that we’ve called out before, it is chock-full of fatty acids and vitamin E, which naturally moisturize and soften the skin.
+Although it doesn’t feature ingredients like hyaluronic acid and ceramides that I’ve called out before, it is chock-full of fatty acids and vitamin E, which naturally moisturize and soften the skin.
 On top of that, pansy soothes irritation while the calendula flower extract helps to repair the damaged skin.

 Best night cream for dry skin